Sunday sketch in pen, ink, and watercolour

 I’ve had my eye on sketching Crossley Heath School (Halifax UK) for a while.
-It’s a local landmark and two of my children attend the school.
+It’s a local landmark and two of my children go to school there.
 I walked up on a Sunday afternoon and sat on the wall that borders the school’s grounds to draw.

 I remembered Shari Blaukopf‘s tip to take a picture before you start drawing as anything could happen before you finish your sketch and snapped the view on my phone.